shelleyolivia/learn-tutorials/figment-learn/new-pathways/avalanche/avalanche-04-transfer.md

 ```

 **What happened in the code above?**

 * First, calling `importKey()` we pass the private key (`secret`), this allows the keypair to sign transactions.
 * Next, we fetch the latest unspent transaction outputs with `getUTXOs`.
 * Next, we determine the **assetID** using `BinTools.cb58Encode` method.
 * Next, we build a base transaction using `buildBaseTx` passing:
   * The unspent outputs,
-  * The transaction amout formatted as BigNumber,
+  * The transaction amount formatted as BigNumber,
   * The assetID,
-  * The recipent address,
+  * The recipient address,
   * The sender address,
   * The payer address.
 Note that the sender and payer in this example are the same, but this is not required.
 * Finally, we sign and send the transaction and return the transaction hash.